SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 * ExtendedProps - solace_JMS_Authentication_Scheme=AUTHENTICATION_SCHEME_BASIC

-### Using SSL Communication
+### Using SSL Communication<a name="using-ssl-communication"></a>

-This section outlines how to update the event broker and WebSphere Application Server configuration to switch the client connection to using secure connections with the event broker.
-Forpurposes of illustration, this section uses a server certificate on the event broker and basic client authentication.
+This section outlines how to update the event broker and WebSphere Liberty configuration to switch the client connection to using secure connections with the event broker.
+For purposes of illustration, this section uses a server certificate on the event broker and basic client authentication.
 It's possible to configure Solace JMS to use client certificates instead of basic authentication.
 This is done using configuration steps that are very similar to those outlined in this document.
 The [Solace Feature Guide]({{ site.links-docs-features }}){:target="_top"} and [Solace Messaging API for JMS]({{ site.links-docs-jms }}){:target="_top"} outline the extra configuration items required to switch from basic authentication to client certificates.

-To change a WebSphere Application Server from using a plain text connection to a secure connection, the event broker configuration must first be updated, and the Solace JMS configuration within the WebSphere Application Server must be updated as outlined in the next sections.
+To change WebSphere Liberty from using a plain text connection to a secure connection, the event broker configuration must first be updated, and the Solace JMS configuration within Liberty must be updated as outlined in the next sections.

 #### Configuring the event broker